GSKPROCODER/potatobot/README.md

 > A dedicated music bot for potato fy gaming.

-This open sourced project is a dedicated example tutorial for our community's content, feel free to use and modify as good as you like.
+This open sourced project is a dedicated bot for potato fy gaming, feel free to use and modify as good as you like.
 Written with [discord.js](https://discord.js.org/#/) and [v12 (stable)](https://discordjs.guide/additional-info/changes-in-v12.html) as the version.

 ## Features
 * Full playback control